 PERFORMANCE – NUMINOUS

-7.45 pm: Following the final presentations, there will be the opportunity to attend a performance of Numinous, a solo performance by Andy O’Hanlon using object theatre to explore the life and thinking of Henry Morris.
-The performance lasts approximately 60 minutes and there will be a short refreshment break before it begins.
+7.45 pm: Following the final presentations, there was the opportunity to attend a performance of Numinous, a solo performance by Andy O’Hanlon using object theatre to explore the life and thinking of Henry Morris.
 Find out more about Numinous here.

-Conference Sponsor: We are delighted to be sponsored by Morgan Sindall Group PLC.
+Conference Sponsor: The conference was sponsored by Morgan Sindall Group PLC.

-We will be offering all delegates a free copy of David Rooney’s 2013 biography of Henry Morris: Henry Morris: the Cambridgeshire Village Colleges and Community Education.
+All delegates were given a free copy of David Rooney’s 2013 biography of Henry Morris: Henry Morris: the Cambridgeshire Village Colleges and Community Education.